HelloWash/Public/Jax-Kar-Wash-API-Integration–Discussion-Document.md

 **Priority:** Yes (for cancellation flow)

 **Purpose:** Return structured data so the voice AI can play back to the customer how much value they get from their plan before we present a retention offer.
 Plans have tiers and wash allowances (e.g. unlimited, or N washes per day/week/month).
 Jax knows membership prices, wash history, and single-use wash prices.
 We need either the raw numbers (plan price, washes used, single-use price per wash) or pre-calculated value saved.
 The voice AI will phrase the message from this payload; exact wording is not fixed by the API.
+This endpoint can be **combined with retention offer** in one call; when combined, we make one request and use the response for both playback and for presenting the offer (no separate get-offer call).

 **Endpoint:** `POST /api/plans/value-summary`
 *(Or `/api/membership/value-summary`, `/api/usage/summary`, etc. – path is flexible.
 This data can also be included in get-info or in the single customer-information payload; if so, a separate call is not needed.
 You may also combine value summary and retention offer in one endpoint that returns both.)*